Since 2020, gun sales have been up — way up.

 And many may have been first-time gun buyers.
-According to national firearm industry trade group the National Shooting Sports Foundation, as much as 40% of gun sales in the United States between January and July 2020 were to people who had never owned a firearm.
-That’s about five million new gun owners across America.
+According to national firearm industry trade group the National Shooting Sports Foundation, as much as 30% of gun sales in the United States in 2021 were to people who had never owned a firearm.
+That’s about 5.4 million new gun owners across America last year.

 Pennsylvania does not require gun owners to have gun safety training or to safely store their firearms.